 There are many versions of this game idea, but this one is great because it practically forces you to be inappropriate.
 Essentially, a question is asked, everyone writes down answers, and in a circle everyone has to guess who wrote which answer.
 This game can show people's true colors, and your friends may surprise you.

 4. Dirty Words

 A dice game with a mix of conjunctions, nouns and "dirty" words, like “hard" or “slip."
 The team of players roll the dice and have to create full sentences--essentially Bananagrams with words.

-This game can be played using Steam, Xbox One or PS4, with your smart phone as a controller.
+This game can be played using Steam, Xbox One, PS4 or Amazon Fire TV, with your smart phone as a controller.
 During the game, a question is asked, and each player submit answers that they think others will believe to be the correct one (or just to be funny) alongside the actual answer.
 Players vote on which answer is their favorite and the one they think is correct, and points are distributed accordingly.